roscoe81/Home-Manager/README.md

 ### BlueAir Air Purifier Apple Home App Screenshot
 ![BlueAir Screenshot](https://github.com/roscoe81/Home-Manager/blob/master/Documentation/IMG_4349.png)

+## Seneye Aquarium Sensor Readings
+The Home Manager monitors a Seneye Aquarium Sensor to monitor ph, NH3 and Temperature Levels via the Seneye API.
+The readings are then sent via mqtt messages to be recorded and displayed in Domoticz.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details